-Reverse Osmosis in Granite Hills, CA.
+Reverse Osmosis Drinking Water in Granite Hills, CA.

 Whether you're on the municipal supply or a private well, Granite Hills drinking water benefits from a dedicated under-sink reverse osmosis system at the kitchen tap.
 The RO membrane and post-carbon stage reduce total dissolved solids, chloramines (on city water), iron and sulfur carry-through (on well water), and PFAS to near-bottled-water levels.
 For well customers dealing with multiple contaminants, the RO serves as the final polish after the whole-house system handles the bulk of the treatment upstream.